In the beginning (of any product's development process) there was a

 We use InVision as a tool to create high-fidelity mockups.
 It makes both face-to-face and remote user testing easy.

 The success of a software development project depends on two aspects: effective communication and high technical capability.

-Effective communication includes having well defined tasks, the clear assignment of responsibilities, explicit acceptance criteria, frequent checkpoints, visible progress reports, an effective dialog between stakeholders and, of course, an occasional beer with our clients.
+Effective communication includes having well defined tasks, clear assignment of responsibilities, explicit acceptance criteria, frequent checkpoints, visible progress reports, an effective dialog between stakeholders, and, of course, an occasional beer with our clients.